LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 The ``name`` will specify the unique name for our application, in this case ``coding-events``.
 The ``buildpack`` tells Cloud Foundry what type of application this is and how to manage it.
 The ``path`` is where to find our executable project, the fat JAR.
-If you’re following along with another project, check ``build/libs/`` to find the name of the JAR you just built.
+If you're following along with another project, check ``build/libs/`` to find the name of the JAR you just built.

-Let’s try and deploy our app using:
+Let's try and deploy our app using:

 ::

    $ cf push

 This will fail.
-To find out why, let’s try our hand with a little debugging.
+To find out why, let's try our hand with a little debugging.

 ::